Owner-Occupant Multi-Family Mortgage Guidelines On 2 To 4 Units

 Multi-Family Mortgage Guidelines Depends On Loan Program

 Most buyers purchase two to four-unit residential buildings as rental properties.
 However, per Owner-Occupant Multi-Family Mortgage Guidelines, homebuyers can qualify for owner-occupant financing if they live in one of the units as their primary residence.
 Multi-Family Mortgage Guidelines are dependent on the loan program borrowers choose.
+There are Multi-Family Mortgage Guidelines and Lender Overlays.
+All lenders need to meet Owner-Occupant Multi-Family Mortgage Guidelines.
+However, it is up to an individual lender to have higher lending requirements.

-What Are Lender Overlays
+What Are Lender Overlays?

 These higher mortgage requirements above and beyond Owner-Occupant Multi-Family Mortgage Guidelines are called lender overlays.
 Gustan Cho Associates Mortgage Group has no lender overlays on government and conventional loans.
 Government Loans are FHA, VA, and USDA Loans.
 Fannie Mae and Freddie Mac Guidelines apply to conventional loans.